ootbingo/oot-bingo-generator/doc/BALANCING.md

 Generally, when people speak of synergy between goals, they mean the goals have some overlap or that things you collect in one goal help complete the other faster.
 Negative synergy on the other hand means that it takes more time to do two goals together than individually.
-That can be the case when for one goal you'd remove something with RBA that you'd want to collect for theother goal.
+That can be the case when for one goal you'd remove something with RBA that you'd want to collect for the other goal.

 There are 3 types of synergies: